amclark42/so-youre-planning-to-vote-2020/README.md

 ### Voting in person

 This is important to recognize: America is in a public health crisis.
 Covid-19 spreads quickly, and it will still be here in November.
 The pandemic adds risk to your trip to the polls.
 The risk of Covid-19 is not just risk that *you* will get it.
 It is also risk that *your family* will get it, and the people that *they* come into contact with as well.
-It is also risk that you will *give* the virus to others at the polls: people in line, poll workers, election judges, poll monitors, and all *their* family.
+It is also risk that you will *give* the virus to others at the polls: people in line, poll workers, election judges, poll monitors, and all *their* families.

 If you’re voting in person, make plans to keep the risk of infection low, both for yourself and for others: